 - Soap, toothbrush, toothpaste, hairbrush

 - A favourite toy or comforter, colouring pencils or games

 - School books/homework (the hospital has a school run by the Department of Education and Training)

 - Special dietary formula

 - Money for your meals, parking and accommodation

 - Storage space on the wards is limited so please do not bring too much with you.

 - We recommend you leave valuables at home as the Hospital cannot accept responsibility for any lost belongings.

-- The cot sides are up at all times
+- Keep the cot sides up at all times

-- You do not sleep in your childs bed as this may block staff access to your child
+- Please don't sleep in your child's bed as this may block staff access to your child

-- You never give food or drink to your child if there is a "Nil by Mouth" notice on the bed.
-This could be dangerous for your child
+- Don't give food or drink to your child if there is a 'Nil by Mouth' notice on the bed — this could be dangerous for your child

-- You do not give food or drink to other children on the ward as they may be on special diets
+- Don't give food or drink to other children on the ward as they may be on special diets

 - For safety, children under the age of 10 are not permitted in the ward kitchens

 - Alcohol is not be consumed in the hospital